bmuschko/groovy-payflowpro/README.md

 ## Usage

 You can use the API by creating an instance of the class `groovy.paypal.payflow.GroovyPayflowClient`.
+The implementation provides support for configuring the Payflow client.
+This can either be done by calling methods on the instance or by using a configuration file.

+### Programmatical configuration

 If required you can set a new timeout for the HTTPS communication and the strategy for providing the request ID directly on the fields.
 The default timeout is 45 seconds, the default request ID generation strategy is a random UUID.
 The request ID generation strategy requires you to implement the interface `groovy.paypal.payflow.PayflowRequestIdStrategy`.